Unmeshed Logo

 The UNMESHED_BASH_CUSTOM_WORKERS parameter allows you to create multiple custom bash workers with different configurations.
 This is useful when you need different concurrency limits or want to separate workloads by namespace.

-For Linux agents, the ioThread parameter must always be set to false.
+:::note For Linux agents, the ioThread parameter must always be set to false. :::

 Format